UPCOMING 2025 dates

 Allen's Produce is a family owned and operated farm in Ogemaw County and takes pride in fresh, locally grown produce for their customers.
 Some early season products are sourced from farms in southern Michigan, but the majority of the produce will be grown within 60 miles of Montmorency County residents!
 This means that the produce will be fresher, taste better, last longer, and the dollars spent will help grow our local economy.

-Cash and Senior Project Fresh coupons will be accepted, along with SNAP benefits for those who qualify.
+Cash, credit cards, and Senior Project Fresh (when available) will be accepted, along with SNAP benefits for those who qualify.

-For questions and more information contact Steve Wright, Healthy Food Coordinator at healthyfoodnemi@gmail.com or call 989-464-5556
+For questions and more information contact Amy Dodge, Healthy Food Coordinator at amyldodge@yahoo.com.

 This initiative is part of the Healthy NE Michigan project funded by Blue Cross Blue Shield of Michigan, Blue Cross Blue Shield of Michigan Foundation, the Michigan Health Endowment Fund and the W. K. Kellogg Foundation.